Brown Lion

 Our Story

 One of our lionesses, Elsa, was naturally weaned by her mother, Blinkoog, and is a perfect candidate for release into the wild with a proper rehabilitation program.
 We are excited about the prospect of seeing her flourish in her natural habitat.
+Else has been moved from the enclosure in 2023 as Tyson has not been sterilized and was moved to an enclosure where we limit human interaction.

-Breeding programs for lions are mostly managed by conservation organisations to ensure that lions are bred in a controlled and sustainable manner.
+Breeding programs for lions are mostly managed by conservation organizations to ensure that lions are bred in a controlled and sustainable manner.
 Lions are carefully selected for mating based on their genetic compatibility and health, with the aim of maintaining genetic diversity.
 The offspring of the breeding program are monitored to ensure their health and growth.
-Some offspring may be sent to other conservation organisations to maintain genetic diversity, while others may be released into the wild to help repopulate areas where lions are becoming endangered or extinct.
+Some offspring may be sent to other conservation organizations to maintain genetic diversity, while others may be released into the wild to help repopulate areas where lions are becoming endangered or extinct.